Good Day Clients & Partners,

 INDIA

-- Berthing delays of 1 day experienced at Nhava Sheva and 1 day at Chennai.
+- Congestion delays of 1 day experienced at Nhava Sheva and 2 days at Chennai.

 SRI LANKA

-- Berthing delay of 1 day experienced at Colombo port.
+- Congestion delays of 1 day experienced at Colombo port.

 UNITED ARAB EMIRATES